What are Olives?

 Olives are an oval-shaped fruit that is known for its unique taste and high nutritional value.

-Dogs are faithful and fantastic friends, but they cannot really understand what’s not or useful to their bodies.
-Dogs love to taste any food, but it does not mean it is beneficial to them or they adore it.
+Dogs are faithful and fantastic friends, but they cannot understand what’s not or valuable to their bodies.
+Dogs love to taste any food, but it does not mean it is beneficial to them or adores it.

-If you are an olive lover, you may be tempted to give olives to your dog, especially because they are so healthy and nutritious.
-But they are important to know about can dogs eat olives or not.
+If you are an olive lover, you may be tempted to give your dog olives, mainly because they are healthy and nutritious.
+But they are essential to know about can dogs eat olives or not.

 Are Olives Bad for Dogs?